Tianba0116/CDCP/README.md

-# CDCP — Cross-modal Decoupling and Consensus Perception for Multimodal Emotion Recognition
+# CDCP — Conflict-Aware Dual-Path Context Propagation for Multimodal Emotion Recognition in Conversation

 Code for the paper.
 Training & evaluation pipeline for multimodal emotion recognition.